JuliaTeachingCTU/Scientific-Programming-in-Julia/docs/src/lecture_07/lecture.md

 2. modify the expressions in argument
 3. insert the modified expression at the same place as the one that is parsed.

-Macros are necessary because they execute after the code is parsed (2nd step in conversion of source code to binary as described in last lect, after `Meta.parse`) therefore, macros allow the programmer to generate and include fragments of customized code before the full program is compiled run. **Since they are executed during parsing, they do not have access to the values of their arguments, but only to their syntax**.
+Macros are necessary because they execute after the code is parsed (2nd step in conversion of source code to binary as described in last lecture, after `Meta.parse`) therefore, macros allow the programmer to generate and include fragments of customized code before the full program is compiled run.

+**Since they are executed just after parsing *before compilation and execution*, they do not have access to the values of their arguments, but only to their syntax**.

 To illustrate the difference, consider the following example: